Arts & Sciences Communication Studies

 Communication competencies are among those most highly desired in professional, personal, organizational, and civic arenas.
 Additionally, a major in Communication Studies goes beyond learning communication skills by fostering a world view that demonstrates a commitment to communication, collaboration, and community.
 Communication Studies majors go on to careers in sales, marketing, human resources, customer service, nonprofit management, event planning, fund raising, public relations, management, and government, to name just a few.
 Majors also go on to graduate school and law school.

-The University of Nebraska–Lincoln offers a nationally recognized debate and forensics program of participation in campus and intercollegiate debate, public speaking, and interpretation events.
+The University of Nebraska–Lincoln offers a nationally recognized speech and debate program of participation in campus and intercollegiate debate, public speaking, and interpretation events.
 The program gives students the opportunity to compete at the local, state, regional, and national level.
 No previous debate or speech experience is required.
 All students who are in good standing may take part in intercollegiate debate and forensics.

 Graduate Work.
 Graduate programs leading to the master of arts and doctor of philosophy degrees are offered in the department.
 A detailed description of these programs appears in the Graduate Studies Bulletin.